 16. The representative of India informed the Committee that with effect from 16 August 1988, the legislation relating to the implementation of the Agreement on Customs Valuation, as well as the implementing rules and regulations had been brought into force by the Indian authorities.
-The implementing legislation of India had been circulated in document VAL/1/Add.24 and its replies to the checklist of issues in document VAL/2/Rev.2/Add.6.
+The implementing legislation of India and its replies to the checklist of issues would be circulated in the near future (subsequently circulated as VAL/1/Add.24 and VAL/2/Rev.2/Add.6).
 The Committee noted this statement and agreed to revert to the examination of India's implementing legislation on the basis of the questions and replies exchanged through the secretariat, between any interested delegations and India.